nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_linkages.md

 *	The MedicationRequest, MedicationStatement and Medication profiles of any linked Medications or Medical Devices.
     * Always include the MedicationStatement, MedicationRequest (intent = plan) and Medication profiles.
     * Only include MedicationRequest (intent = order) for directly linked issues.
+    *	Include the ProblemHeader profile of any Problems linked to the returned MedicationRequests
 *	The AllergyIntolerance profile of any linked Allergies
     *	Include the ProblemHeader profile of any Problems linked to the returned Allergies
 *	The Immunization profile of any linked Immunisations